defrancea/Projbook/README.md

 Projbook uses itself for its own documentation, check the [user manual](http://defrancea.github.com/Projbook) to learn how to use it and check the [documentation source code](https://github.com/defrancea/Projbook/tree/master/src/Projbook.Documentation).

 ## Contributing
 Please fill an [issue](https://github.com/defrancea/Projbook/issues) for any bug you find.
 Projbook is also very open to contribution.
-Feel free to chat with us in an issue in order to aggree on a bugfix or a new feature and we'll be glad to integraiton your contribution when it's ready.
+Feel free to chat with us through an issue, we'll be glad to integrate your contribution when it's ready.